-We looked at it and totally redid the entire balcony railing design.
-We created everything Archimedes throughout to remove that pain in the eye.
-We made all scroll ends in hand-forged roll-ups, which provided excellent individuality and authenticity.
-We evaluated the starting point of every scroll, the space it needed to fill for Iron stair railing code to meet the 4” rule, and had the arc be as harmonious as possible.
-We more than doubled the material thickness to have it portray elegance and character for years, decades and generations of use enjoyment for those that are following in our footsteps.
+We recreated the entire balcony railing design.
+We created everything Archimedes.
+We made all scroll ends in hand-forged roll-ups, which provided excellent authenticity.
+We evaluated the starting point of every scroll, the space it needed to fill for iron stair railing code to meet the 4” rule, and had the arc be as harmonious as possible.
+We more than doubled the material thickness so it would portray elegance and character for years.

-And for the final wow factor, the stair railing finish was done in a traditional blackened wrought iron railing finish.
-First the entire thing was blasted to achieve a texture on virgin material.
-Then the entire thing was treated with a special blackening chemical which turned it black instantly!
-Then for a lot of scotch briting the old-fashioned way, by hand, to remove all the chemical evaporation residue and to have the underlying gray/silver of the metal railing enhance the inherent texture.
-Then the entire thing was wiped down and cleaned off.
-Heated to 110°F. Then the entire project was hand-rubbed with beeswax, just like they did 100 years ago with Samuel Yellin Wrought Iron.
-The client, architect and builder were thrilled with the final result of this beautiful Iron Stair and balcony railing, it was a perfect fit for their architecturally correct Mainline Philadelphia Home.
+For the final “wow factor,” the stair railing finish was done in a traditional blackened wrought iron railing finish.
+The entire thing was blasted to achieve a texture on virgin material.
+Then it was treated with a special blackening chemical, which turned it black instantly.
+That was followed by a lot of scotch briting the old-fashioned way by hand, to remove the chemical evaporation residue so the underlying gray/silver of the metal railing could enhance the inherent texture.
+The entire thing was wiped down and cleaned off and heated to 110°F. The entire project was hand-rubbed with beeswax, just like they did 100 years ago with Samuel Yellin wrought iron.
+The client, architect, and builder were thrilled with the final result of this beautiful iron stair and balcony railing.
+It was a perfect fit for their architecturally correct Mainline Philadelphia Home.